What are Conformal Coatings? All your frequently asked questions answered.

 Conformal coatings are a breathable protective layer that will protect against the environment the PCA is exposed to by filtering out the airborne contaminants and maintaining long-term surface insulation resistance but will also allow any moisture trapped in the circuit board to escape.

 The concept of a conformal coating of electronics was originally proposed and developed through research to meet the demanding requirements of the military decades earlier.
 HumiSeal was a part of that early research and has remained a pioneer and leader for over 60 years as the technology has expanded to an array of industries today including:

 - Automotive, including Hybrid and EV

 - Energy both Traditional and Renewable

 Conformal coatings come in a wide range of forms.
-From a physical standpoint, conformal coatings are commonly dispersed in organic solvents (solvent-based), dispersed in water (water-based), or supplied in high or 100% solids (silicones and most UV curables).
+From a physical standpoint, conformal coatings are commonly dispersed in organic solvents (solvent-based) or supplied in high or 100% solids (silicones and most UV curables).

-- Insulating properties can allow a reduction in PCB conductor spacing
+- Insulating property allow a reduction in PCB conductor spacing of over 80%

 - Can help eliminate the need for complex, sophisticated enclosures